raspberrypi/style-guide/README.md

 Code and code-related words should be formatted with backticks, for example `mc = minecraft.Minecraft.create()`.
 In large code examples, the name of the programming language should be entered after the first set of three backticks (for example, *```python*).
 Code must always be indented within lists to prevent the numbering formatting being broken.

+Code blocks and images should have a new line before and after them to improve readability.

 Images should not have text in the preceding square brackets []; it should be placed within the regular brackets.
 For example:

 <pre>![](components.png "Components you will need"). </pre>